mioopoi/CloudPriceSimulation/readme.md

-This is the source code of the simulation for the paper named *Approximation algorithms for minimizing time-variable electricity cost in cloud system*.
+This is the source code of the simulation for the paper named *Approximation algorithms for minimizing time-variable electricity cost in cloud system (accepted)*.
 The code is written in pure python.

 To successfully run the simulation, first you need to install Anaconda2 and then install Gurobi to Anaconda.